0VISH/IsPepe/README.md

 This part was brute forced with the help of cuda.
 While training, cuda once complained about being out of memory.
 I had to reduce `batch_size`, and using functions such as `torch.cuda.empty_cache()` after every epoch, and `torch.no_grad()` while validating and testing my model, to reduce my model's memory usage.

 ## Training process
 `test/`, `train/`, and `val/` each contain 2 directories: `pepe/` and `notPepe/`.
 Pytorch loads the images under these directories and passes them to a transformer which processes these images before feeding it into the network.
-The transformer may randomly flip an image vertically.
+The transformer may randomly flip an image vertically(data augmentation).
 This lets the model genralize more, and prevents overfitting.

+I added a lot of frog pictures along with human faces under `notPepe/` in order to force my model to learn that pepe is a combination of both.

-I chose the loss function to be Binary Cross Entropy(BCELoss), which is a good loss function for binary classification tasks.
+I chose Binary Cross Entropy(BCELoss) as the loss function, as it is a good loss function for binary classification tasks.
 The optimizer chosen is Stochastic Gradient Descent, along with Adam and L2 regularization.

 ## Results
 The testing and training accuracy did not have a high difference, therefore the model fit the data very well without over or under fitting.
 Testing Accuracy, Precision, Recall and F1 scores were all above 90% supporting my initial claim.